 - Regulatory commissions and central stakeholders

 - Utility goals such as becoming carbon-free

 Many states are considering implementing performance-based rate making, with some states much further into the process than others.

 Each state can set its own goals based on the main concerns and priorities of its regulatory commission.
 These often will include factors such as environmental programs, quality of service provided to customers, efficiency and rate stability.
 Once goals are established, utilities will be measured on key metrics for each goal and earn financial rewards for exceeding goals and pay penalties for falling short.

-Although performance-based rate making has been discussed for many years now, there are very few states which have implemented it.
+Although performance-based rate making has been discussed for many years now, very few states have implemented it.
 Hawaii seems to be the furthest along in the process.
-It is the only state that has set a deadline for financial incentives and penalties for utility performance.
-Hawaii will create a performance-based rate structure that ties utility revenue to results of performance metrics by the year 2020, according to the 2018 Ratepayer Protection Act.
-Illinois, New York and Rhode Island all have also moved forward with various performance-based rate programs for utilities.
+It is the only state that has set a deadline for financial incentives and penalties for utility performance, along with its initiative to reach 100% renewable energy statewide.